Where Your Campaign Should Make Its Stand

 Contributor: Ned Howey

-It’s Black History month in the United States, the UK, and elsewhere.
+It’s Black History month in the United States, Canada, and elsewhere.
 And we wanted to take this opportunity to appreciate the profound depth of contributions to our work both within and beyond racial justice that communities of color and more specifically Black communities, have made to the core development of modern people-powered methods which so much of our work draws from.
 We’ve heard from international organizers at times curious why so much of our work still references the US Civil Rights Movement of the last century.
 It is important to note that people of color in the US developed these techniques out of necessity and in response to the oppression by white people - as they were systematically denied access to various sources of power and needed to rely on community strength in organizing in their demands for change and justice.
 In any reference to our great civil rights leaders, including this article, we believe it is important to acknowledge the work of those individuals, organizations, and communities from which we draw knowledge and inspiration in our own fights.

 Campaigning for progressive change means demanding that the world change.
 Perhaps most important in this process is the act of taking a stand - symbolic or literal - against the ways the world is unjust, highlighting to the public exactly where that injustice sits, and calling on them to support change.
 One perennial struggle we see campaigners face, however, is designing campaign actions bold enough to shine a light on the problem and grab attention, but not overstepping brashly into a territory which might alienate the exact audience we need for a successful campaign.